 If you thought Instagram got big fast, wait ‘til you see its growth compared to messenger apps:

 WhatsApp, WeChat, and Facebook Messenger are already outpacing the world’s biggest social networks, and some experts predict, with a little help, they could even spell the end of search engines.

-That help comes from chatbots — customer service agents introduced to Facebook’s messenger platform earlier this year at the social network’s F8 conference.
-Since then, 18,000 bots have been developed to help brands offer streamlined, individualized service through chat.
+That help comes from chatbots.
+Customer service agents introduced to Facebook’s messenger platform earlier this year at the social network’s F8 conference.

 Barack Obama’s bot was called “a glorified form” and a “security nightmare that could prove the worst thing Facebook has done in their existence to betray user privacy.”
 Another bot, Poncho the Weathercat, had some users claiming chatbots are “the slowest way to use the internet” after they found out it delivers weather and news “within the hour.”

 Not everybody’s sold on chatbots yet, but there are some reasons to get on board.
 Early adopters have seen success, and people are spending increasingly more time in chat apps like messenger and WhatsApp.
 Around 2.5 billion people use at least one messaging app, and by 2018 that could grow to 3.6 billion.

 Since Facebook recently loosened their restrictions on sending promotional content via chatbot, now is a good time to rethink how chatbots fit into your marketing strategy.
 Learn more about them here.